 Hi there, I’m Liz – a self-taught artist.

-Outside of the art world, I love to dance, bake, and go for walks!
+Outside of the art world, I love to dance, bake, and go for walks with my puppy!
 Nature is an important aspect of my work.
-The fluidity, the calmning it brings and the variety of change through each season bring me joy and aspire me creatively.
-Staying active in my daily routine keeps my energy flowing for when I’m in the studio, and also prevents creative blocks!
-(This is key for consistency).
+The fluidity, the calming it brings, and the variety of change through each season bring me joy and inspire me creatively.
+Staying active in my daily routine keeps my energy flowing for when I’m in the studio and also prevents creative blocks!
+This is key for consistency.

-I believe my enjoyment of keeping fit and previous dance experience is what drives the movement and impressionistic style into my work.
+I believe my enjoyment of keeping active is what drives the movement and loose style into my work.

 Why I create